Review Determination Assistance

 Human Subject as defined by DHHS:

-A living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through Intervention or Interaction with the individual, or (2) information that is both Private Information and Identifiable Information.
+A living individual about whom an investigator (whether professional or student) conducting research obtains (1) information or biospecimens through Intervention or Interaction with the individual, and uses, studies or analyzes the information or biospecimens or (2) uses, studies, analyzes or generates identifiable private information or identifiable biospecimens.
 For the purpose of this definition:

-- Intervention: Physical procedures by which data are gathered (e.g. venipuncture) and manipulations of the subject or the subject’s environment that are performed for research purposes.
+- Intervention: Physical procedures by which information or biospecimens are gathered (e.g. venipuncture) and manipulations of the subject or the subject’s environment that are performed for research purposes.

 - Interaction: Communication or interpersonal contact between investigator and subject.

-- Private Information: Information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (e.g. a medical record).
+- Private Information: Information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information that has been provided for specific purposes by an individual and that the individual can reasonably expect will not be made public (e.g. a medical record).

-- Identifiable Information: Information that is individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information).
+- Identifiable Biospecimen: A biospecimen for which the identity of the subject is or may be readily ascertained by the investigator or associated with the biospecimen.

-In other words, if you are interacting (communicating or observing) or intervening (administering a procedure, changing the environment, etc.) with humans to obtain data about them for research purposes, then you must submit the project is human subject research and should be submitted to the IRB.
+In other words, if you are interacting (communicating or observing) or intervening (administering a procedure, changing the environment, etc.) with humans to obtain information or biospecimens about them for research purposes, then you must submit the project is human subject research and should be submitted to the IRB.

 Likewise, if you are obtaining for research purposes private information that is identifiable to the individual about whom it pertains, then you must submit the project is human subject research and should be submitted to the IRB.